Make A First Grader's Schultüte, School Cone

 Decorations, pictures etc, for the finished Schultuete

-Cut a quarter circle out of a heavy cardstock, say 32 inches square which would give a 10 inch opening, but the size is up to you.
+Cut a quarter circle out of a heavy card stock, say 32 inches square that would give a 10 inch opening; but the size is up to you.

-As a rough guide the Shultuete should reach from the first grader's chin to just over the knee, then it will not be too heavy or difficult to carry, but most kids would rather 'the larger the better'.
+As a rough guide the Schultüte should reach from the first grader's chin to just over the knee, then it will not be too heavy or difficult to carry, but most kids would rather "the larger the better".

 It is easy to tie a pencil to a piece of string the same length as the height you want your cone, and use that as a compass.

-This will serve as a base, so strengthen the pointed end with a few layers of sticky tape for about 2 inches, as this area is quite weak and will bend easily.
+This will serve as a base, so strengthen the pointed end with a few layers of sticky tape for about two inches as this area is quite weak and will bend easily.

-This 'collar' will be tied with ribbon to keep the contents in when filled, so a really long one looks great.
+This "collar" will be tied with ribbon to keep the contents safe when filled, so a really long one looks great.

-Repeat this process just on the top edge of the outside of the cone with whatever trimming you have chosen, but it should be 2 inches shorter than the inside layer.
+Repeat this process just on the top edge of the outside of the cone with whatever trimming you have chosen, but it should be two inches shorter than the inside layer.
 Stick down.

-Push a little paper down into the point, about 1.1/2 inch, this will ensure that it really won't bend.
+Push a little paper down into the point, about 1.1/2 inches, making sure that it really won't bend.

 Now it is time to add your decorative layer.

-You can use a thin fabric, featuring the first grader's favorite motive, for both the cover and collar.
+You can use a thin fabric, featuring the first grader's favorite motive as both the cover and collar.

-Or a basic colored paper that can be decorated to suit the lucky recipients individual tastes, sports, hobbies, wishes or fantasies, with motifs, shapes, pictures, small toys or other gifts.
-You can let your imagination run wild, in fact anything goes really which would make his or her 'dream' kinder cone for that first day of school.
+Or a basic colored paper that can be decorated to suit the lucky recipients individual tastes: sports, hobbies, wishes or fantasies, with motifs, shapes, pictures, small toys or other gifts.
+You can let your imagination run wild, in fact anything that would make his or her "dream" kinder cone for that first day of school.
+A "Lucky Toadstool" perhaps?

-Just make sure whatever decorations you choose are securely attached so they won't fall off in all the excitement that will surround it.
+Just make sure whatever decorations you choose are securely attached so they won't fall off in all the excitement that is going to surround it.

-Now the Schultuete is ready and only needs filling with colored crayons or other fun accessories for the very first school year, small games, books, toys, a sandwich box, drink container, or sports shoe bag featuring favorite characters, and a few "Suessigkeiten", candies such as Gummi Bears or cookies.
+The Schultüte is ready and only needs filling with colored crayons or other fun accessories for the important first school year, small games, books, toys, a sandwich box, drink container, or sports shoe bag featuring favorite characters, and a few "Suessigkeiten", candies such as Gummi Bears or cookies.

-The German School Cone, an elementary school tradition without which a first day of school would be unthinkable.
-It will take pride of place for years to come, even when that "first grader" hits High School, and with the help of a special hook and "tea lights" is often used as a hanging lantern.
+A German School Cone is an elementary school tradition and that first day of school would be unthinkable without one.
+It will take pride of place for years to come, even when the "first grader" hits High School then, with the help of a special hook and "tea lights", they are used as hanging lanterns.

-A Schultuete is a joy to make, fun to receive, and the memories last forever.
+A Schultüte is a joy to make, fun to receive, and the memories last forever.